 Steven Dell is the Course Leader of the BA (Hons) Fashion Design.
 His role is to provide creative and academic leadership to the course team, foster teaching excellence and support the students creative, technical and professional development throughout their time on this innovative and dynamic fashion degree programme.

-He has over twenty years’ of experience in teaching, research and professional practice within fashion design, which he has gained throughout his role as Course Leader for a number of highly successful fashion degree courses.
-Prior to starting at Regent's , Steven has been the Course Leader of the BA (Hons) Fashion programmes at Kingston University, University for the Creative Arts and Northbrook College Sussex.
+He has over 20 years of experience in teaching, research and professional practice within fashion design, which he has gained throughout his role as Course Leader for a number of highly successful fashion degree courses.
+Prior to starting at Regent's, Steven has been the course leader of the BA (Hons) Fashion programmes at Kingston University, University for the Creative Arts and Northbrook College Sussex.
 He was also the Director of Programmes for the Design & Craft cluster of degree courses at London College of Fashion, where he was responsible for overseeing the course manage and student experience on the BA (Hons) Fashion Accessories, FdA Fashion Accessories, BA (Hons) Footwear, FdA Footwear, BA (Hons) Bespoke Tailoring, and FdA Production Tailoring programmes.

 His previous industry experience included design consultancy and trend forecasting for a number of clients including Pringle of Scotland, Fred Perry, Nelly Rodi, InDesign, Global Design Consultancy, PromoStyl, I.N.D.E.X, The Bureau and International Textiles.